 One of my favorite aspects of the story involves the character, Ralph.
 He provides an interesting foil to Link that the character has rarely received up to this point.
 He effectively serves as a rival of sorts, as he and Link both share the same goal of rescuing Nayru, yet his hotheaded, impulsive nature ensures the two of them couldn’t work well together.
 Ralph is focused entirely on this mission whereas Link travels the land to recover the eight essences of time, knowing that he would be powerless to defeat Veran without them.
 Nearing the end of the game, he gets a surprising amount of development when it’s shown that he would have no problems erasing himself from existence if it meant saving Nayru and the world.
 It’s not the kind of thing one would expect out of a character starring in a handheld game from 2001.

 I also like that you’re actually shown the effects Veran’s actions have on the land.
-Onox plunged Holodrum into chaos by tampering with the seasons, but beyond sparse snippets of NPC dialogue, the extent of his destruction wasn’t made clear.
-In fact, despite catalyzing the plot, he ended up being a nonentity, only meeting Link at the very end of the game while doing nothing to directly oppose him.
+Onox plunged Holodrum into chaos by tampering with the seasons, but beyond sparse snippets of optional dialogue, the extent of his destruction wasn’t made clear.
+In fact, despite catalyzing the plot, Onox was a nonentity, only meeting Link at the very end of the game after having done nothing to directly hinder him.
 This is not the case with Veran; you can see the toll her actions have taken on the world.
-She is also a much more proactive villain than Onox due to her plans relying more on cunning manipulation rather than sheer brute force.
+She is also a much more proactive villain than Onox due to her plans relying more on cunning manipulation than on sheer brute force.
 This shift is reflected in where the final dungeon of each game is located.
 While Onox’s fortress is far away from where Link awakens in Holodrum, the Black Tower is in Labrynna’s central hub.
+Link is even required to visit it before entering the first dungeon.